 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 On Batman Beyond, one villain was an Intangible Man who started losing control of his powers including his anchoring ability, so he started falling through successive layers of ground.
-The episode ends with the implication that he'll keep falling until he passes the center of the earth, then start slowing as he approaches the surface of the other side, and repeat in the alternating direction as long as the Earth exists.
+The episode ends with the implication that he'll keep falling until he reaches the center of the earth.
 Depending on what other Required Secondary Powers he does or doesn't have, he may suffocate, die of hunger/thirst/old age, or be entirely immortal but his body would presumably keep falling even after that.

 As seen in Batman Beyond, and the DCAU in general, a chemically-induced transformation usually leaves the victim without the ability to control the new form and the long term effects on the body.
 Examples include Mister Freeze's body rotting away except for his head, Clayface faced decomposition/liquefaction since his powers were granted by an overdose on a cosmetic product, Blight's radioactivity was growing in intensity and affecting his mind and the artificial skins used to hide it couldn't hold it back, and Inque's liquid nature made her vulnerable to simple water attacks (which would dilute her to the point where she couldn't hold any form).